Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Notation

-We next introduce the notion of branch-depth of a matroid.
-To keep our presentation self-contained, we start by recalling the definition of a matroid.
-A \emph{matroid} $M$ is a pair $(X,\II)$, where $\II\subseteq 2^X$ is a non-empty hereditary collection of subsets of $X$, i.e., if $X'\in\II$ and $X''\subseteq X'$, then $X''\in\II$, and $\II$ satisfies the \emph{augmentation axiom}.
-The augmentation axiom asserts that for all $X'\in\II$ and $X''\in\II$ with $|X'|<|X''|$, there exists an element $x\in X''$ such that $X'\cup\{x\}\in\II$.
-The sets contained in $\II$ are referred to as \emph{independent}.
-The \emph{rank} of a set $X'\subseteq X$ is the size of the maximum independent subset of $X'$; the rank of the matroid $M=(X,\II)$ is the rank of $X$, and independent sets of size equal to the rank of $X$ are called \emph{bases} of $M$.
+Before introducing the notion of the branch-depth of a matroid, we review basic definitions from matroid theory.
+A detailed introduction to matroid theory can be found in one of the standard textbooks on the topic, e.g.~\cite{Oxl11}, but we include a brief overview of relevant concepts for completeness.
+A \emph{matroid} $M$ is a pair~$(X,\II)$, where~$\II$ is a non-empty hereditary collection of subsets of~$X$ that satisfies the \emph{augmentation axiom}.
+More specifically, the collection~$\II$ is hereditary if~$\II$ contains all subsets of~$X'$ for every~$X'\in\II$, and the augmentation axiom asserts that for all~$X'\in\II$ and $X''\in\II$ with~$|X'|<|X''|$, there exists an element~$x\in X''\setminus X'$ such that $X'\cup\{x\}\in\II$.
+The sets contained in~$\II$ are referred to as \emph{independent}.
+The \emph{rank} $r(X')$ of a set~$X'\subseteq X$ is the maximum size of an independent subset of~$X'$; the rank~$r(M)$ of a matroid~$M=(X,\II)$ is the rank of~$X$ and an independent set of size~$r(M)$ is a \emph{basis} of~$M$.
+A \emph{circuit} is a set~$X'\subseteq X$ such that $X'$ is not independent but every proper subset of~$X'$ is.
+Two elements~$x$ and $x'$ of~$X$ are said to be \emph{parallel} if~$r(\{x\})=r(\{x'\})=r(\{x,x'\})=1$, and an element~$x$ is a \emph{loop} if~$r(\{x\})=0$.

 Two particular examples of matroids are graphic matroids and vector matroids.
-If $G$ is a graph, then the pair $(E(G),\II)$ where $\II$ contains all acyclic subsets of edges of $G$ is a matroid and is denoted by $M(G)$; matroids of this kind are called \emph{graphic matroids}.
-If $X$ is a set of vectors of a vector space and $\II$ contains all subsets of $X$ that are linearly independent, then the pair $(X,\II)$ is a matroid; matroids of this kind are \emph{vector matroids}.
-We write $\overline{X'}$ for the linear hull of the vectors contained in $X'\subseteq X$ and abuse the notation by writing $\dim X'$ for $\dim\overline{X'}$; $\dim X'$ is the rank of $X'\subseteq X$.
+If~$G$ is a graph, then the pair~$(E(G),\II)$ where~$\II$ contains all acyclic subsets of edges of~$G$ is a matroid and is denoted by~$M(G)$; matroids of this kind are called \emph{graphic matroids}.
+If~$X$ is a set of vectors of a vector space and $\II$ contains all subsets of~$X$ that are linearly independent, then the pair~$(X,\II)$ is a matroid; matroids of this kind are \emph{vector matroids}.
+In the setting of vector matroids, the rank of~$X'\subseteq X$ is the dimension of the linear hull of~$X'$.
+If~$(X,\II)$ is a vector matroid, we write~$\lin{X'}$ for the linear hull of the vectors contained in~$X'\subseteq X$ and abuse the notation by writing~$\dim X'$ for~$\dim\lin{X'}$.

+In what follows, we will need a notion of a quotient of a vector space, which we now recall.
+If~$A$ is a vector space and $K$ a subspace of~$A$, the \emph{quotient space} $A/K$ is a vector space of dimension~$\dim A-\dim K$ obtained from~$A$ by considering cosets of~$A$ given by~$K$ and inheriting addition and scalar multiplication from~$A$; see e.g.~\cite{Hal93} for further details.
+One can show that for every subspace~$K$ of~$A$, there exists a subspace~$B$ of~$A$ with dimension~$\dim A-\dim K$ such that each coset contains a single vector from~$B$, i.e., every vector~$w$ of~$A$ can be uniquely expressed as the sum of a vector~$w_B$ of~$B$ and a vector~$w_K$ of~$K$.
+We call the vector~$w_B$ the \emph{quotient} of~$w$ by~$K$.
+Note that the quotient of a vector is not uniquely defined by~$K$, however, it becomes uniquely defined when the subspace~$B$, which intersects each coset at a single vector, is fixed.